tescher/TrailCounter/README.md

 Plug the battery into the Feather.

 Start the Bluefruit iOS or Android app.
 Connect to the "Adafruit Bluefruit LE" device listed, choose UART mode.
 Type "count" and press SEND.
 It should return the current sensor count.
+Type "reset" and the count will be reset to zero.